8 Best Substitutes for Sun-Dried Tomatoes (Updated 2023)

 Also, canned tomatoes make a thinner sauce, but you can quickly remedy this by adding tomato paste or puree.

-To swap sun-dried tomatoes with canned tomatoes, use 3/4 cup drained canned tomatoes for every 1/4 cup sun-dried tomatoes.
+To swap sun-dried tomatoes with canned tomatoes, use 3/4 cup drained canned tomatoes for every 1/4 cup sun-dried tomato.

 Canned tomatoes, like sun-dried tomatoes, are harvested just when they are at their ripest and most flavorful.
 Thus, the balanced acidity and sweetness are retained, making them a great option for year-round use.